 \begin{thm} Consider a system of $N$ subwavelength resonators in $\mathbb{R}^d$ for $d\in\{2,3\}$.
 For sufficiently small $\delta>0$, there exist $N$ subwavelength resonant frequencies $\omega_1(\delta),\dots,\omega_N(\delta)$ with non-negative real parts. \end{thm}

 \begin{defn}[Capacitance matrix] For a system of $N\in\N$ resonators $D_1,\dots,D_N$ in $\R^3$ we can define the capacitance matrix $C=(C_{ij})\in\R^{N\times N}$ to be the square matrix given by

-\end{defn} Due to the different material parameters inside each resonator we introduce the generalized capacitance matrix, which is the main quantity we use in order to describe the subwavelength resonators. \begin{defn}[Generalized capacitance matrix] For a system of $N\in\N$ resonators $D_1,\dots,D_N$ in $\R^3$ we can define the generalized capacitance matrix, denoted by $\C=(\C_{ij})\in\CC^{N\times N}$, to be the square matrix given by
+\end{defn} Due to the different material parameters inside each resonator we introduce the generalised capacitance matrix, which is the main quantity we use in order to describe the subwavelength resonators. \begin{defn}[Generalised capacitance matrix] For a system of $N\in\N$ resonators $D_1,\dots,D_N$ in $\R^3$ we can define the generalised capacitance matrix, denoted by $\C=(\C_{ij})\in\CC^{N\times N}$, to be the square matrix given by

 \end{defn}

 \begin{thm} Let $d=3$.
 Consider a system of $N$ subwavelength resonators in $\mathbb{R}^3$.
 As $\delta\to0$, the $N$ subwavelength resonant frequencies satisfy the asymptotic formula